Catfish Hunter: Popular culture

 Hunter has been the subject of multiple popular culture references.
 Bob Dylan wrote the song "Catfish" in 1975.
-The song was later released by Dylan, Joe Cocker and Kinky Friedman.
+The song was later released by Dylan, Joe Cocker, and Kinky Friedman.
 In 1976, Hunter was also the subject of the Bobby Hollowell song "The Catfish Kid (Ballad of Jim Hunter)", which was performed by Big Tom White and released on a 45 RPM single.
 Hollowell was best friends with the young Jim Hunter while they grew up together.

 Hunter is mentioned in the 1976 film The Bad News Bears.
-When Coach Morris Buttermaker (Walter Matthau) is trying to get Amanda Wurlitzer (Tatum O'Neal) to pitch for his Little League team, Amanda makes a number of outlandish demands (such as imported jeans, modeling school and ballet lessons) as conditions for joining the team.
+When Coach Morris Buttermaker (Walter Matthau) is trying to get Amanda Wurlitzer (Tatum O'Neal) to pitch for his Little League team, Amanda makes a number of outlandish demands (including imported jeans, modeling school tuition, and ballet lessons) as conditions for joining the team.
 Buttermaker asks, "Who do you think you are, Catfish Hunter?"
 Amanda responds by asking, "Who's he?"

 In the movie Grumpier Old Men, an enormous and highly prized fish is named "Catfish Hunter" by the locals.

 In You, Me and Dupree, Catfish Hunter is mentioned by Owen Wilson's character, Dupree, convincing an Asian orchestra student that he can pitch: "First, call me Dupree 'cause I'm your teammate.
 Second, so what if you're in the orchestra?
 So was Catfish Hunter."

 Minor-league pitcher Jason Kosow portrayed Hunter in the ESPN miniseries The Bronx is Burning, which depicted the 1977 New York Yankees.

-In the Marvel Comics' Tomb of Dracula #51 (December 1976, page 26), the narrative written by Marv Wolfman states that "Dracula throws Blade through a window with the ease of Catfish Hunter throwing a fastball."
+In the Marvel Comics' "The Tomb of Dracula #51 (December 1976, page 26), the narrative written by Marv Wolfman states that "Dracula throws Blade through a window with the ease of Catfish Hunter throwing a fastball."